 What Is Taipei 101 Used For?

-The lowest parts of Taipei 101—floors 1–7–are used as a luxury shopping mall.
-Whereas, floors 88–91 serve as a public observatory.
-Renters use the rest of the floors for office space.
+The lowest parts of Taipei 101—floors 1–6–are used as a luxury shopping mall and a gym.
+Floors 88–91 serve as a public observatory.
+The rest of the floors serve as office space and mechanical rooms.

 What Is Taipei 101’s Pendulum Weight?

 Taipei 101’s mass damper weighs 660 metric tons (600,000 kg).
 The massive steel sphere is 18 feet (5.4 meters) in diameter.